 - Message with the host before booking to see if they respond.
 This is a great way to make sure it is not a false listing.
 If the host doesn’t respond or doesn’t respond quickly, book a different place.

 Want more information on how to book a good Airbnb?
-Check out this post: Cut Through the Bullshit: How to Book a Good Airbnb
+Check out this post that gives you tips to book a really good vacation rental and not a dump.

-Hopefully these hotel safety tips for traveling families have given you the necessary information to help you have a great vacation and help you feel secure in your hotel.
+Hopefully these hotel safety tips have given you the necessary information to help you have a safe and fantastic vacation.
+With these helpful tips, I know you will feel secure in your hotel choice!

 Happy and safe travels!